Biography

 North West London born Karen Bryson is one of the UK’s leading British actresses.
 Her ubiquitous career continues across various multi media platforms.
 Karen recently made the Queen’s Birthday Honours list 2017.
 She was awarded an MBE for her services to Drama.

-Karen graced our TV screens for over two decades in shows like MotherFatherSon staring Richard Gere for the BBC.
-Also Vera final episode of series 10 staring Brenda Blethyn.
+Karen has been gracing our screens for over two decades but in recent years in shows like MotherFatherSon starring Richard Gere for the BBC, Vera final episode of series 10 starring Brenda Blethyn.
 She can be seen in Harlan Coben’s thriller Safe on Netflix available globally.
 You will also be able to watch Karen in Nordic Drama White Wall playing Gina Martin (series regular).
-Also in 3 part drama playing Sister Phillipa in a re-make of Black Narcissus for the BBC and FX channel and more recently the third and final season of The Split for the BBC playing Leonora Hale (series regular) written, produced and directed my Emmy winning Abi Morgan.
+Also in 3 part drama playing Sister Phillipa in a re-make of Black Narcissus for the BBC and FX channel and more recently the third and final season of The Split for the BBC playing Leonora Hale (series regular) written, produced and directed my Emmy winning Abi Morgan and Elinore Stone in the highly anticipated Zack Snyder’s Justice League for Warner Bros/ HBO Max.

-She also starred in Aki Amoshaybi’s debut Independent feature film Real, which saw it’s premiere at London Film Festival 2019 available to watch on NOW TV in UK.
+She also starred in Aki Amoshaybi’s debut Independent feature film Real, which saw its premiere at the prestigious London Film Festival 2019 available to watch on Film4 and NOW TV in UK.

-She is probably best known for playing Avril Powell in Channel 4’s critically acclaimed drama series Shameless.
+Karen made a name for herself for playing lovable rogue Avril Powell in Channel 4’s critically acclaimed drama series Shameless.

 A well respected Theatre, Film and TV actress, whose career has spanned over twenty five years.
 It all began when she auditioned and got into the London Academy of Music and Dramatic Art.
 Her three years there compounded her need to be an actor.
 It was there, Karen fell in love with amazing literature and the need to tell stories.
 Karen received the Michael Warr award for overall outstanding student.
 However, the real journey to hone her craft, began – on graduating.

-She also voiced the audio book of award winning writer Zadie Smith’s book NW, which was released in the UK and US by penguin.
-She recently completed the audio recording of I am China produced by Random House books.
-Karen won a voice over award at the One Voice Awards in 2019.
-She also narrated some episodes of Crime and Punishment for Channel 4, a gritty documentary about the Criminal Justice System in the UK, One Thousand Years a Slave for Channel 5 featuring David Harewood and recently Destination Wild for National Geographic Channel and Disney Plus TX later this year.
-Alongside her work over various media platforms Karen voice work extends to the gaming arena in World of Warcraft amongst others and Motion Capture on award winning game Boulder’s Gate 3 playing Counsellor Florrick.
+Karen adds voice work to her list by narrating a few audio books including award winning writer Zadie Smith’s book NW.
+Moving into documentaries and factual with the programs Crime and Punishment for Channel 4, One Thousand Years a Slave for Channel 5, Chateau DIY: Living the Dream and recently Destination Wild for National Geographic Channel and Disney Plus TX later this year.
+Karens hard work pays off and she wins an award at the One Voice Awards.
+Karen’s voice work extends to the gaming arena in World of Warcraft amongst others and Motion Capture on multi award winning game Baldur’s Gate 3 playing Counsellor Florrick.

-Another string to Karen’s bow saw her write and direct her debut short film Monochromatic staring Kenedy McCallum Martin and Stephanie Levi-John produced by Mono Films and Exec Produced by David Harewood, Rajita Shah and Flying Colours Productions.
-Monochromatic is now enjoying success on the festival circuit globally.
+Another string to Karen’s bow saw her write and direct her debut short film Monochromatic starring Kenedy McCallum Martin and Stephanie Levi-John produced by Mono Films and Exec Produced by David Harewood, Rajita Shah and Flying Colours Productions.
+Multi award winning Monochromatic is still screening at Oscar, Bafta and BIFA qualifying film festivals globally.

 Karen is also a proud Ambassador for the charity Solace Women’s Aid.